No link has been established between exercise and sarcoma. Nevertheless, exercise can help:

 Ask your health-care team before starting or resuming other exercise and physical activities.
 Then go slow.
 As you recover, think of exercise and other physical activities that work your heart and lungs, and strengthen bones as well as muscles.

 Cancer centers may offer exercise.
 For example, M.D.
 Anderson Cancer Center in Houston has classes in pilates, yoga, qigong and tai chi.
-Patients at Moffitt Cancer Center in Tampa can learn about nutrition and exercise in its RENEW program.
 Some health insurance may have programs, such as Silver Sneakers.
 Some YMCAs have Livestrong programs.